 Supplementary Figure 1: Integrating SyntenyQC into a synteny plot creation workflow.
 First, cblaster is used to find records (i.e. genomes/contigs) containing a user-specified number of clustered hits to a user-supplied query.
 The loci of these homologs in each hit record are used to define a neighbourhood for each record, which is extracted using the SyntenyQC Collect subcommand.
-Files are named according to accession or organism name, facilitating automated annotation of the final synteny plot [give an example of what that looks like?].
+Files are named according to accession or organism name, facilitating automated annotation of the final synteny.
 Similar neighbourhoods (black braces) are filtered to remove redundant neighbourhoods, with what constitutes ‘similar’ specified by the user in the form of a similarity threshold.
 Finally, the collected, sieved neighbourhoods are fed into clinker to create the final synteny plot.